Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Rectilinear Steiner Arborescence Problem

-We recall an important structural property of the RSA.
+We will need the following important structural property of the RSA.
 Let $A$ be an RSA for a set $S$ of sinks.
-Let $e$ be a vertical segment in $A$ that does not contain a sink.
-Suppose there is a horizontal segment $f$ incident to the upper endpoint $a$ of $e$.
+Let $e$ be a vertical segment in~$A$ that does not contain a sink.
+Suppose there is a horizontal segment $f$ incident to the upper endpoint $a$ of~$e$.
 Since $A$ is an arborescence, $a$ is the left endpoint of~$f$.
 Suppose further that $a$ is not the lower endpoint of another vertical edge.
-Take a copy $e'$ of $e$ and translate it to the right until $e'$ hits a sink or another segment endpoint (this will certainly happen at the right endpoint of $f$); see \figurename~\ref{fig_arborescence_slide}.
+Take a copy $e'$ of~$e$ and translate it to the right until $e'$ hits a sink or another segment endpoint (this will certainly happen at the right endpoint of~$f$); see \figurename~\ref{fig_arborescence_slide}.
 The segments $e$ and $e'$ define a rectangle~$R$.
-The upper and left side of $R$ are completely covered by $e$ and (a part of) $f$.
-Since $a$ has only two incident segments, every sink-root path in $A$ that goes through $e$ or $f$ contains these two sides of $R$, entering the boundary of $R$ at the upper right corner $d$ and leaving it at the lower left corner~$b$.
-We reroute every such path at $d$ to continue clockwise along the boundary of $R$ until it meets $A$ again (this certainly happens at~$b$), and we delete $e$ and the part of $f$ on $R$.
+The upper and left side of~$R$ are completely covered by $e$ and (a part of) $f$.
+Since $a$ has only two incident segments, every sink-root path in~$A$ that goes through $e$ or $f$ contains these two sides of~$R$, entering the boundary of~$R$ at the upper right corner $d$ and leaving it at the lower left corner~$b$.
+We reroute every such path at $d$ to continue clockwise along the boundary of $R$ until it meets $A$ again (this certainly happens at~$b$), and we delete $e$ and the part of~$f$ on $R$.
 In the resulting tree we subsequently remove all unnecessary segments (this happens if there are no more root-sink paths through~$b$) to obtain another RSA $A'$ for~$S$.
-Observe that $A'$ is not longer than~$A$.
+Then $A'$ is not longer than~$A$.
 This operation is called \emph{sliding $e$ to the right}.
 If similar conditions apply to a horizontal edge, we can \emph{slide it upwards}.
-The \emph{Hanan grid} for a point set $P$ is the set of all vertical and horizontal lines through the points in~$P$.
-In essence, the following theorem can be proved constructively by repeated segment slides in a shortest RSA. \begin{theorem}[\cite{rao}] Let $S$ be a set of sinks.
-There is a minimum-length RSA $A$ for $S$ such that all segments of $A$ are on the Hanan grid for $S \cup \{(0,0)\}$.\noproof \end{theorem}
+The \emph{Hanan grid} for a point set is the set of all vertical and horizontal lines through its points.
+Through repeated segment slides in a shortest RSA, one can obtain the following theorem. \begin{theorem}[\cite{rao}] Let $S$ be a set of sinks.
+There is a minimum-length RSA $A$ for $S$ such that all segments of~$A$ are on the Hanan grid for $S \cup \{(0,0)\}$.\noproof \end{theorem}

-We use a restricted version of the RSA problem, called YRSA.
-An instance $(S, k)$ of the YRSA problem differs from an instance for the RSA problem in that we require that no two sinks in $S$ have the same $y$-coordinate. \ShoLong{The NP-hardness of YRSA follows by a simple perturbation argument; see the full version for all omitted proofs.} {}
+We use a restricted version of \textsc{Rectilinear Steiner Arborescence}, called YRSA.
+An instance $(S, k)$ of YRSA differs from an instance for \textsc{Rectilinear Steiner Arborescence} in that we require that no two sinks in~$S$ have the same $y$-coordinate. \ShoLong{The NP-hardness of YRSA follows by a simple perturbation argument; see the full version for all omitted proofs.} {}

 \begin{theorem} \textup{YRSA} is strongly \textup{NP}-complete. \end{theorem}